tzConnectBerlin/slate/source/index.html.md

 ## Add NFT

-Note, this may fail if:
+Note, this may fail if

 * This NFT is already sold out
 * All remaining editions of this NFT are already in someone elses cart